-The Prospectus should be submitted to the Graduate Committee two weeks prior to the scheduled written portion of the exam.
+The Prospectus should be submitted to the Graduate Committee three weeks prior to the scheduled written portion of the exam.

 - The Prospectus should be no more than 10 pages long using single-spaced text with a 12-point font.
 The 10 pages do not include the title page or the references but otherwise include all text and figures.
 References should be listed separately at the end of the Prospectus.